13rac1/install-apache-solr/README.md

   access.
 * Only one Solr core is created, additional cores will need to be created manually.
-* Drupal specific config files need to be installed manually to:
-  $SOLR_INSTALL_DIR/multicore/core0/conf
 * A random Apache Download Mirror is choosen and some are slow.
 It is OK to stop(^C) the script and start it again.
-* This should work to upgrade between 4.x.x releases, but will overright custom schema.
+* This should work to upgrade between 4.x.x releases, but will overwrite custom conf/schema.
 Test it.

 Todo
 ----
-* Install Drupal Apache Solr Search or Search API Solr search module configurations
 * Setup Tomcat6 Users
 * Docker support/tests
 * Install current Tomcat7 from the Apache Download mirrors